Remember to cite LawCareers.Net on your application form if you apply to Field Seymour Parkes LLP.

 Office and location

 We have one office in the centre of Reading.
 Although it is a listed building with an interesting history, inside is modern, bright and well appointed.
 Lawyers work in shared rooms within teams, creating an easy balance between the communication and learning benefits of an open plan environment with a degree of privacy.
+We also have shared spaces for internal meetings and collaborative working.
 Being based under one roof makes it easier for us to communicate with each other and share ideas and advice.

 Reading is at the heart of the thriving Thames Valley business district.
 Being close to London we can attract a wide client base looking for sensibly-priced quality advice and our proximity to Heathrow, combined with our international network, gives us an international reach beyond most firms of our size.

-If you are thinking of applying to Field Seymour Parkes for a training contract we encourage you to apply for work experience here.
+If you are thinking of applying to Field Seymour Parkes for a training contract or apprenticeship, we encourage you to apply for work experience here.